ibm-cloud-docs/DataTransferService/getting-started.md

 # Getting started tutorial
 {: #gettingstarted}

-You can use {{site.data.keyword.cloud}} Data Transfer Service to send a USB 2.0 or USB 3.0 compatible device to a {{site.data.keyword.cloud_notm}} data center.
+You can use {{site.data.keyword.cloud}} Data Transfer Service to send a USB 2.0 or USB 3.0 compatible device to an {{site.data.keyword.cloud_notm}} data center.
 The device is connected directly to your network so you can remotely control the data transfer.
 The device is housed in a dedicated rack that is located in your data center and mounted as an iSCSI target.
-The data transfer service is ideal when you need to transfer large amounts of data without using {{site.data.keyword.cloud_notm}}'s private network, and it's a service offered free-of-charge to all {{site.data.keyword.cloud_notm}} customers.
+The data transfer service is ideal when you need to transfer large amounts of data without using {{site.data.keyword.cloud_notm}}'s private network, and it's a service that is offered free-of-charge to all {{site.data.keyword.cloud_notm}} customers.

-## Accessing the data transfer service screen
+## Accessing the Data Transfer Service screen
 {: #access-dts-screen}

-**Note**: this screen is only available to the master user of the account.
+You can manage data transfer requests by using the {{site.data.keyword.slportal}}.

-1. Access the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external} with your unique credentials.
+1. Log in to the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external} with your unique credentials.
-2. Select **Storage** > **Data Migration** > **Data Transfer** from the Navigation Bar to access the Data Transfer Service screen. <br/>
+2. Select **Storage** > **Data Migration** > **Data Transfer** from the navigation bar to access the Data Transfer Service screen.

-    On the **Data Transfer Service** screen, you can submit a data transfer request, view details of a request, view the ticket history that is associated with the device tracking, and cancel an existing request.
+    The Data Transfer screen is available only to the master user of the account.
+To access this screen, contact the account owner.
+    {: note}

 ## Submitting a data transfer request
 {: #submit-dts-request}